Rae-Lee/restaurant-list/README.md

 ![--------](/public/image/restaurant-list-logo.png)

 ## :pencil: About the project
 My Restaurant List is a project to display all the restaurants I stored.
-It helps find the restaurants through searching the keywords or categories.
+It helps find the restaurants through searching the keywords or categories.Also it helps add and edit restaurants.

 ![](/public/image/launch-page.png)
 ## :book: Feature